telerik/xaml-docs/controls/radgridview/export/how-to/modify-exported-content.md

         }

 Both methods can be overloaded and take __GridViewDocumentExportOptions__ as parameter.
-You can use them to set the following export options:
+You can use it to set the following export options:

 * Culture
 * Items